 Reading before the course:

 It is expected that participants are familiar with the relevant literature before the course.
 The reading list is available below.
-Bibliography for the course is approximately 800 pages.
+The bibliography for the course is approximately 800 pages.

 Participants are asked to submit a written text ahead of the course, approximately 1-2 pages.
-The text should reflect on the relation between theory of science and methodological choices made in the candidates PhD project.
-During the course there will be time for presentations, followed by questions and discussion relating it to the thematic of the course.
+The text should reflect on the relationship between the theory of science and methodological choices made in the candidates' PhD projects.
+During the course, there will be time for presentations, followed by questions and discussions relating to the theme of the course.

 In order to obtain 10 ECTS, students must submit a written paper of max.
-3500 words, references excluded (ca. 10 pages, 1.5 line spacing).
+3500 words +/- 10%, references excluded (approximately 10 pages, 1.5 line spacing).
 Normal academic standard in terms of structure, references and bibliography is expected.
-With the candidates ongoing PhD project as a frame of reflection, the paper should imperatively discuss topics from the course and central questions within the philosophy of science.
+With the candidate's ongoing PhD project as a frame of reflection, the paper should imperatively discuss topics from the course and central questions within the philosophy of science.
+We expect the use of literature from the reading list and/or equivalent literature.

-Deadline for submission of written paper: January 29, 2021, in Inspera Assessment
+Deadline for submission of written paper: February 12, 2024, in Inspera Assessment.

-You will find more information about Inspera Assessment in the course pages at Canvas.
+You will find more information about Inspera Assessment on the course pages at Canvas.